1977 Academy Awards®

 Although Annie Hall won four of its five nominations, Tony Roberts was neglected for his supporting role as Rob, and Gordon Willis' cinematography was also overlooked.
 Despite the film's influence on fashion in New York and elsewhere (Ruth Morley worked with Ralph Lauren, who designed Annie's wide tie, 30's style wide-legged pants, man's shirt and waistcoat), there was also no Best Costume Design nomination.

 None of the Bee Gee's fantastic, chart-topping hit songs from Saturday Night Fever received an Oscar nomination.
-To add insult to injury, the year's nominees for Best Original Song Score/ Adaptation Score were, respectively:
+To add insult to injury, the year's nominees for Best Original Song Score and Best Adaptation Score were, respectively:

 To make up for the glaring omission, the Academy awarded a Best Song Oscar ("Last Dance") to an inferior disco film the following year, Thank God It's Friday (1978), featuring Donna Summer's film debut.